MerkulovDaniil/optim/docs/theory/Matrix_calculus.md

 {: .example}
 Note, that there are many tensor decompositions: Canonical, Tucker, Tensor Train (TT), Tensor Ring (TR) and others.
 In tensor case we do not have the straightforward definition of *rank* for all type of decompositions.
 For example, for TT decomposition rank is not a scalar, but a vector.

+{: .question}
+How does the choice of rank in the Canonical tensor decomposition affect the accuracy and interpretability of the decomposed tensor?

 ## Determinant and trace